iwrsu/Progress-tracker/README.md

 A comprehensive web application to track your coding journey including CSES problems, Codeforces contests, courses, and daily routines.

+## 🔒 SECURITY MODEL

+**Status: Website works for now**

+This application uses **client-side password protection** with improved security:

+### Security Features:
+- **Private Config**: Password hash stored in `config.js` (not committed to GitHub)
+- **Git Protection**: Sensitive files excluded via `.gitignore`
+- **Firebase Deployment**: Hash stays secure on your server, not in public repo
+- **UI-Level Protection**: Prevents accidental edits

+### Security Limitations:
+- **Still Client-Side**: Hash is downloaded to user's browser when they visit the site
+- **No Server Auth**: Anyone can view network requests and find the hash
+- **Protection Level**: Deters casual users but not determined attackers

+### For Production Use:
+- Implement server-side authentication (Firebase Auth, custom backend)
+- Use environment variables for secrets
+- Add proper access controls and rate limiting

+This approach provides reasonable security for personal projects while being much better than hardcoded secrets in the repository.

 ## 📁 Project Structure

 ```